-- 7.1.
-This section 7 does not apply to insurers licensed under the Insurance (Prudential Supervision) Act. - 7.2.
-Assets and Liabilities must be valued in accordance with Generally Accepted Accounting Principles using relevant New Zealand Financial Reporting
+This section 7 does not apply to insurers licensed under the Insurance (Prudential Supervision) Act.

+Assets and Liabilities must be valued in accordance with Generally Accepted Accounting Principles using relevant New Zealand Financial Reporting Standards.
-Standards.
 The Actuary may rely on the valuation of other professionals for those assets and liabilities where actuaries have no special professional competence.
-For insurance business the Actuary must comply with Professional Standard No. 3 (Determination of Life Insurance Policy Liabilities) and/or Professional Standard No. 4 (General Insurance Business) if these standards are applicable to the Friendly Society.
+For insurance business the Actuary must comply with Professional Standard No. 20 (Determination of Life Insurance Policy Liabilities) and/or Professional Standard No. 30 (Valuations of General Insurance Claims) if these standards are applicable to the Friendly Society.

-- 7.3.
 The Actuary must conduct an investigation into the Solvency position of the Friendly Society.
 Where a Friendly Society is subject to a prescribed solvency standard the Actuary must use that standard.
-Otherwise the Actuary must apply a calculation basis that is reasonable in his or her opinion and which makes allowance for a range of adverse circumstances. - 7.4.
+Otherwise the Actuary must apply a calculation basis that is reasonable in his or her opinion and which makes allowance for a range of adverse circumstances.

 The following matters must be addressed in any report on the financial condition of the Friendly Society:

-• Report Identification
+Report Identification